michaelsinghurse/sales-tax-search/README.md

 still under development and all suggestions for its improvement are much appreciated.

-*Notes:
-- 08/19/20: I'm currently rewritting the application using React and friends on the front end.
+*08/19/20: I'm currently rewritting the application using React and friends on the front end.
 See v2 of the app here: https://github.com/michaelsinghurse/sales-tax-search-v2.*